flatironinstitute/sciware/24_Types/main.md

 - **Static analysis** (SA)--tools that tell you things about your code just from its structure, without running it.
 - **Type Checker**/**Type Analyzer**--SA tool that reasons about variable and function types (e.g. `mypy`)
-- **Linter**--broader SA tool that checks style, code reachability, and more
+- **Linter**--SA tool that checks style, code reachability, & more
-  - I will say "type checker", "type analyzer", and "linter" pretty freely
+  - I'll say "type checker", "type analyzer", and "linter" pretty freely
-  - In a development environment, the linter probably provides type checking
 - **Duck typing**--"if it quacks like a duck, it's a duck"
-  - Many weakly typed languages will consider a variable to be of a type if it matches the type's required features
-  - (As opposed to strict typing which requires formal definitions)
+  - If it has the right properties, it counts as a ___

 ## Basics